Midland, Ontario: Sports activities

-Boating, both power and sail, is very popular with a number of marinas and a sailing club based in the town.
-The town has easy access to the relatively sheltered waters of south eastern Georgian Bay.
+Boating, both power and sail, is very popular with several marinas and a sailing club based in the town.
+The town has easy access to the relatively sheltered waters of southeastern Georgian Bay.
 Among the marinas nearby are Bay Port Yachting Centre on the northwest side of the bay, and Wye Heritage Marina along the southeast shore.
 There is also good fishing.

 Midland also has an ever-growing and active cycling base.
 The Midland Tri Club has increased the number of road riders in the area.
-Many of these riders also participate in the popular weekly Time Trial series and group rides that run throughout the summer months.
-Mountain view Ski Centre has also encouraged the growth of mountain bikers, with an extensive trail system in town.
-The Centre hosts a variety of races, including a summer long weekly series, as well as a night race, high school event, and 9 hour relay.
-Also, an MTB club has been borne of the Centrw, and is expanding its breadth into competition and other pursuits.
-The provincial cyclo-cross championships are to be hosted in Midland on November 13, 2016 as part of the Silver Goose CX Race.
+Many of these riders also participate in the popular weekly Time Trial series and group rides throughout the summer months.
+Mountain View Ski Centre has also encouraged the growth of mountain bikers, with an extensive trail system in town.
+The Centre hosts a variety of races, including a summer-long weekly series, as well as a night race, high school event, and 9-hour relay.
+Also, an MTB club has been borne of the Centre, expanding its breadth into competition and other pursuits.
+The provincial cyclo-cross championships will be hosted in Midland on November 13, 2016, as part of the Silver Goose CX Race.

 In the winter, snowmobiling and ice fishing are popular activities.
-Mountain-view Ski Centre has 25 km of cross country ski trails.
+Mountain-view Ski Centre has 25 km of cross-country ski trails.